Grete Hermann: Post World War II

-After World War II ended in 1945, she was able to combine her interests in physics and mathematics with political philosophy.
-She rejoined the Social Democratic Party (SPD) on returning in 1946 to what would become, in 1949, the German Federal Republic (West Germany).
-Starting in 1947 she was one of those contributing behind the scenes to the Bad Godesberg Programme, prepared under the leadership of her longstanding ISK comrade Willi Eichler, and issued in 1959, which provided a detailed modernising platform that carried the party into government in the 1960s.
+After World War II ended, in 1946, she divorced Henry, joined the Social Democratic Party (SPD), and returned to what would become West Germany.
+She then combined her interests in physics and mathematics with political philosophy.
+She became critical of Western scientific inquiry, which she felt was one-sided and ignored ethical responsibility in its pursuit.
+Starting in 1947 she was a contributor behind the scenes to the Bad Godesberg Programme, prepared under the leadership of Eichler and issued in 1959, which provided a detailed modernising platform that carried the party into government in the 1960s.